pengchengintelligence/InfoSpeechNet/README.md

 ## Acknowledgments

-This work was developed at **The Hong Kong Polytechnic University**.
+This work was developed at The Hong Kong Polytechnic University.

 We sincerely thank all dataset providers, participants, and collaborators for making this research possible.